I just discovered a LinkedIn affinity group called "Glass ceilings, Sticky Floors," which has a charter to promote women leaders:

 Isn't that a great name?
 Of course, I thought at first the "Sticky Floors" part was about how things look a home after you've been on the road for a couple of weeks, but even so, count me in!

-One of the first posts I found on the group was a link to this Ted talk by Sheryl Sandberg, COO of Facebook.
+One of the first posts I found on the group was a link to the Ted talk by Sheryl Sandberg, COO of Facebook.
 She has a very interesting perspective, and suggests three things ambitious women can do:

 Sit at the table